paritytech/ethkey/README.md

     -a, --address      Display only the address.

 Commands:
-    generate           Generates new ethereum key.
+    info               Display public and address of the secret. generate           Generates new ethereum key.
     random             Random generation.
     prefix             Random generation, but address must start with a prefix